massimoaria/tall.language.models/README.md

   these models readily available.
 - To support projects that use Universal Dependencies data for tokenization, parsing, and tagging tasks in R and other environments.
+- To enrich TALL’s text analysis capabilities by providing example and lexicon datasets for hands-on testing and experimentation.

 ## Data Source